Prince Addiction to Percocet?

 Treatment for Percocet Addiction

-It takes courage, determination, and motivation to enter a drug treatment.
+It takes courage, determination, and motivation to enter drug treatment.
 Many drug users are deterred by the fear of judgment by others, personal shame and/or afraid of failing the withdrawal process.
-Because of past attempts, they become apprehensive and hopeless about succeeding in a drug treatment.
+Because of past attempts, they become apprehensive and hopeless about succeeding in drug treatment.
 Knowing that there are many forms of effective and dignified drug treatment protocols (including rapid detox, and medical opioid detoxification), can make seeking help much easier.